 \subsection{Additional simulation results with balanced parameter settings}

-The simulation design in Section \ref{sec:simstudy2} was particularly challenging by virtue of matching the data-generating processes to the parameter settings used in Figure \ref{fig:comparison_zanim_zanidm_pmf}, in the sense that the ZANIM parameters $\bm{\theta}$ and ZANIDM parameters $\bm{\alpha}$ were heavily imbalanced.
-For completeness, we conduct additional simulation experiments with data sets containing $500$ observations generated from both distributions using balanced $\bm{\theta}$ and $\bm{\alpha}$ parameters for ZANIM and ZANIDM, respectively.
+The simulation design in Section \ref{sec:simstudy2} was particularly challenging by virtue of matching the data-generating processes to the parameter settings used in \autoref{fig:comparison_zanim_zanidm_pmf}, in the sense that the ZANIM parameters $\bm{\theta}$ and ZANIDM parameters $\bm{\alpha}$ were heavily imbalanced.
+For completeness, we conduct additional simulation experiments with data sets containing $500$ observations generated from both distributions using balanced values for the $\bm{\theta}$ and $\bm{\alpha}$ parameters of the ZANIM and ZANIDM distributions, respectively.
 Specifically, we keep the same number of $d=3$ categories, the same number of trials $N=30$, and the same $\bm{\zeta}=(0.05, 0.15, 0.10)$ configuration for the zero-inflation parameters in each case, with $\bm{\theta}=(1/3, 1/3, 1/3)$ and $\bm{\alpha}=(1.0, 1.0, 1.0)$ under the respective DGPs.
-It is important to stress that $\alpha_s=\sum_{j=1}^d\alpha_j=3$ is quite low.
+It is important to stress that the total concentration $\alpha_s=\sum_{j=1}^d\alpha_j=3$ is quite low.
 As per Section \ref{sec:simstudy2}, we consider only the DA-PTN approach to infer the $\bm{\alpha}$ parameters when fitting the ZANIDM model.

-The posterior summaries in Table \ref{tab:balanced_zanim} show that the true values of the $\bm{\zeta}$ parameters are within the 95\% credible intervals throughout, with the exception of $\zeta_2$ for the ZANIM model fitted to data generated from ZANIDM.
-Furthermore, inference for the $\bm{\theta}$ parameters under ZANIM and the $\bm{\alpha}$ parameters under ZANIDM are satisfactory when the DGP matches the model.
-Notably, the ESS ratios for the $\bm{\alpha}$ parameters of ZANIDM are much improved in these balanced cases, particularly when the data are generated from ZANIDM, compared to the corresponding values in Table \ref{tab:posterior_summaries_sim_2}.
-It is also notable that the posterior mean estimates of the $\bm{\theta}$ parameters when ZANIM is fitted to data generated from ZANIDM are approximately $1/3$.
+The posterior summaries in \autoref{tab:balanced_zanim} show that the true values of the $\bm{\zeta}$ parameters are within the $95\%$ credible intervals throughout, with the exception of $\zeta_2$ for the ZANIM model fitted to data generated from the ZANIDM distribution.
+Furthermore, inference for the $\bm{\theta}$ parameters under the ZANIM model and the $\bm{\alpha}$ parameters under the ZANIDM model are satisfactory when the DGP matches the model.
+Notably, the ESS ratios for the $\bm{\alpha}$ parameters of ZANIDM are much improved in these balanced cases, particularly when the data are generated from the ZANIDM distribution, compared to the corresponding values in \autoref{tab:posterior_summaries_sim_2}.
+It is also notable that the posterior mean estimates of the $\bm{\theta}$ parameters when the ZANIM model is fitted to data generated from the ZANIDM distribution are all approximately $1/3$.